Twisted Alexander invariant and non-abelian Reidemeister torsion for hyperbolic three-dimensional manifolds with cusps: Preliminaries

 This definition only depends on the combinatorial class of $W$, the conjugacy class of $\rho$, the choice of $\hbasis{*}$ and the {homology} orientation $\mf{o}$.
 It is independent of the orthonormal basis of $V$, of the choice of the lifts $\tilde{e}^{i}_j$, and of the choice of the positively oriented basis of $H_*(W; \IR)$.
 Moreover, it is independent of the order and orientation of the cells (because they appear twice).

-\begin{remark} In particular, if the Euler characteristic $\chi(W)$ is zero, then we can use any basis of $V$ because the effect of change of bases is the determinant of base change matrix with power of $\chi(W)$. \end{remark}
+\begin{remark} In particular, if the Euler characteristic $\chi(W)$ is zero, then we can use any basis of $V$.
+If we change the basis of $V$ by another one, then the torsion is multiplicated by the determinant of the bases change matrix to the power $\chi(W)$. \end{remark}

-One can prove that the sign--refined Reidemeister torsion is invariant under cellular subdivision, homeomorphism and simple homotopy equivalences.
+One can prove that the sign--refined Reidemeister torsion is invariant under cellular subdivision, homeomorphisms and simple homotopy equivalences.
 In fact, it is precisely the sign $(-1)^{|C_*|}$ in Equation~(\ref{def:RTorsion}) which ensures all these important invariance properties to hold (see~\cite{Turaev:2002}).